-3 In the Trigger At text box, specify an expression, an absolute address, or a source location.
-Click OK.

-4 When the breakpoint is triggered, the trace data collection starts.
+- 3 In the Break at text box, specify an expression, an absolute address, or a source location.
+Click OK. - 4 When the breakpoint is triggered, the trace data collection starts.

-Specify the code location of the breakpoint.
-Alternatively, click the Edit button to open the Enter Location dialog box, see Enter Location dialog box, page 155.
+Specify the code location of the breakpoint in the text box.
+Alternatively, click the Edit button to open the Enter Location dialog box, see Enter Location dialog box, page 156.